EdgeCaseBerg/wpJson4Harp/README.md

 4. Creates JSON for Pages
 5. Creates .md files for the Posts
 6. Creates .md files for the pages
+7. If using the PULL_TYPES, will pull down entire wp_post table and convert it into usable _data.

 To Run: